 This is hugely important in the last two or three days before the race.
 You need to stock up your glycogen stores to make sure your body has enough energy to get you through 26.2 miles (42 km).
 The body’s natural glycogen reserves last for around 90 minutes of intense exercise and then they need topping up.
 The marathon is going to take a lot longer than that, so you need to start the race with a full tank and top up along the way.

 It sounds so obvious and yet it is so often ignored, but try to stay off your feet as much as possible in the last day or two before a race.
-You’re going to be running 26.2 miles (42km) in a couple of days, so you’ll need all the energy you can get.
+You’re going to be running 26.2 miles (42km) in a few days' time, so you’ll need all the energy you can get.

 If you are visiting a foreign city for your race it is awfully tempting to rush out and see the sights.
 But you risk tiring yourself out before you even get to the start line if you do that.
 So relax and rest.
 Get plenty of sleep and try to enjoy the excitement of the build up.
 While you’re doing all of that though, don’t forget to hydrate.